Sophie: What are you doing?

 - The titular character himself has this moment with Season 4's That's A Baby's Show, when he becomes hooked on a Teletubbies Expy called Love Ducks.

-- Also, in Season 4's Buster's Breathless, Buster initially tries to hide the fact that he suffers from Asthma.
+- Also, in Season 4's Buster's Breathless, Buster initially tries to hide the fact that he suffers from Asthma, although it’s out of his friends seeing him as diseased rather than unmanly.

-- In Season 7's Jenna's Bedtime Blues, Ascended Extra Jenna Morgan tries to hide the fact that she wears diapers becuase she suffers from Nocturnal Enuresis, aka bedwetting.
+- In Season 7's Jenna's Bedtime Blues, Ascended Extra Jenna Morgan tries to hide the fact that she wears pull-ups because she suffers from Nocturnal Enuresis, aka bedwetting.

 - On PB&J Otter, both Peanut and Munchy refer to their Bucky Spacebeaver toys as "action figures" instead of "dolls" to try to preserve their perceived manliness.
 Additionally, Flick Duck tends to behave very secretively about any behaviors or hobbies of his that would be perceived as girlish or too childlike.

-- In My Little Pony: Friendship is Magic, the tomboyish pegasus Rainbow Dash believes she has a reputation as a tough athlete that must be upheld.
+- The tomboyish pegasus Rainbow Dash believes she has a reputation as a tough athlete that must be upheld.
 In "Read It and Weep", she mocks reading as something only suitable for "eggheads", but upon reading a Daring Do novel, she's shocked to find herself enjoying it.
 She then goes to increasingly elaborate lengths both to hide her new hobby and to get her book back.
-(In this case, the conflict is entirely inside Dash's head—when her friends do find out about her new hobby, they're all completely supportive.)
+(In this case, the conflict is entirely inside Dash's head—when her friends do find out about her new hobby, they're all completely supportive.
+Notably, in later episodes she can be seen reading out in the open.)
 Similarly, in "Ponyville Confidential", a photo of Dash visiting the spa winds up on the front page of the newspaper.
-Dash tries to buy ever copy of the newspaper before anyone can see the photo, and when this strategy fails, she laments that her life is now ruined.
+Dash tries to buy every copy of the newspaper before anyone can see the photo, and when this strategy fails, she laments that her life is now ruined.

 - A survey of "bronies" found that around 50% identified as either Hidden Bronies or Secret Bronies and hide their interest in the My Little Pony program from family and friends, though not in all cases for this reason.